The Immeasurable Joy Of Becoming A Black Egg Donor

 Yasmin Sharman, a 25-year-old digital marketer, donated her eggs for the first time out of curiosity.
 “It was all sparked from a conversation I had while in college with one of my best friends.
 We were discussing how we feel about having kids.”
 Speaking to Unbothered, Yasmin explained that while she doesn't want to have kids, egg donation was the best way to have a child without technically having a child.
 “I’ll still be keeping the family DNA out there without having to do all the work.”

-Yasmin donated her eggs a second time after learning that there is a scarcity of Black egg donors in the UK (there is also a Black egg and sperm shortage in the U.S.).
+Yasmin donated her eggs a second time after learning that there is a scarcity of Black egg donors in the UK.
 “The first time I [donated] the nurse was so happy and glad that I donated in particular because I'm mixed race,” she says.
 Yasmin shared that the nurses at her egg donation facility said they could count on one hand the number of Black women that have donated eggs [at their facility], and she felt empathetic to the Black women and couples going through the stress of the IVF treatment without the option of having a baby that looks like them.

 Advertisement